 Do you ever wish you could go back and see website snapshots over time?
 Perhaps, you’d like to see how a competitor looked or even your own site.
-Although we don’t have a web time machine, there are two free resources that can provide you a historical perspective.
+Although we don’t have a web time machine, two free resources can provide you a historical perspective.

 Method 1: The Wayback Machine